First Quarter on

 Moon after descending node

-1 day after descending node on 24 September 2039 at 01:47 in ♐ Sagittarius.
-The Moon is located south of the ecliptic over the following 12 days, until the lunar orbit crosses from South to North in ascending node on 7 October 2039 at 15:37 in ♊ Gemini.
+1 day after descending node on 24 September 2039 at 01:47 in ♐ Sagittarius the Moon is positioned south of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from South to North in ascending node on 7 October 2039 at 15:37 in ♊ Gemini.

 Moon at southern standstill

 At 19:27 the Moon is meeting its standstill point to reach South declination of ∠-25.118°.
-Over the next 14 days the lunar orbit is going to extend northward to face maximum declination of ∠25.247° at the point of next standstill in ♋ Cancer on 9 October 2039 at 20:04.
+Over the upcoming 14 days the lunar orbit is going to tilt northward to face maximum declination of ∠25.247° at the point of next northern standstill in ♋ Cancer on 9 October 2039 at 20:04.

 Syzygy in 6 days